 You may be entitled to financial compensation from the at-fault party or parties.
-Our firm represents clients in Marin County and the surrounding areas in wrongful death lawsuits.
+Our firm represents clients in San Francisco, Marin County, and the surrounding areas in wrongful death lawsuits.

 What is a Wrongful Death Lawsuit?